10-zin/Seq2Seq/README.md

 # Seq2Seq
+[Under-construction]
-A collection of various types of seq2seq models .
+A collection of various types of seq2seq models.